QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-07-23-ue4ss_and_mappings.md

 GraphicsAPI = dx11
 ```

-2. Start the game, wait to load to menu, switch to the UE4SS window
+2. Start the game, wait to load to menu, switch to the UE4SS window.
+> If the game crashes after Epic Online Services says connected/offline, you may need to start the game with your pc disconnected from a network.
+{: .prompt-warning }

 3. Under the `Dumpers` tab press `Generate .usmap file.....`
 4. It should work instantly, but you can confirm on the `Console` tab.
 The file `Mappings.usmap` should be create next to your .exe